JScott/blog/robot-sweatshop/robot-sweatshop.md

 - Only requires Ruby 2.x and ZMQ, no JVM or DB
 - Processes over threads

-You can find the source code for Jekyll at [github.com/JScott/robot-sweatshop](https://github.com/JScott/robot-sweatshop)
+You can find the source code at [github.com/JScott/robot-sweatshop](https://github.com/JScott/robot-sweatshop)